BertNormandia/github-slideshow/_posts/0000-01-02-BertNormandia.md

 layout: slide
 title: "Welcome to our Bert Normandia's slide!"
 ---
-This is Bert Normandia's slide.
+This is my awesome slide.
 Use the left arrow to go back!